-Borrowers must issue the Notice to Proceed within 18 months of contract execution.
+Borrowers must issue the Notice to Proceed within 18 months of contract execution (Due to some of fund sources constraints, extensions on NTP may not be granted).
 Projects that cannot meet this requirement may be issued a pre-construction loan.
 Submit Notice of Contract Award and Notice to Proceed (Attachment 7B) to your DWSRF contract manager.